EquityyProject/EQTYY-V1.0/README.md

 - [`upgrade-proxy`](./commons/upgrade-proxy): Smart contracts for the upgrade proxy pattern, introduced from Openzeppelin.

-- [`solver`](./commons/sovler): The global manager of SOLV products, controlling and verifying user permissions to operate on SOLV vouchers as well as SOLV markets.
+- [`solver`](./commons/sovler): The global manager of EQUITYY products, controlling and verifying user permissions to operate on EQUITYY vouchers as well as EQUITYY markets.

 ### vouchers